cessen/ropey_old/readme.md

 ## Current Status

-Rope-rs currently meets two of the above goals: it is line aware and can handle manipulation of very large texts efficiently.
+Ropey currently meets two of the above goals: it is line aware and can handle manipulation of very large texts efficiently.

 Its unicode support is not yet where it needs to be.
 It currently only indexes by graphemes, and there are corner-cases even for graphemes that are not handled correctly yet.